Pure Tone Audiometry Explained

-What is Pure Tone Audiometry
+What is Pure Tone Audiometry?

-Pure tone audiometry is a type of hearing test used by audiologists to evaluate an individual’s hearing capabilities.
+Pure tone audiometry (PTA) is a type of hearing test used by audiologists to evaluate an individual’s hearing capabilities.

 During the procedure, an audiometer—a device that produces pure tone sounds at specific frequencies—is used.
 These tones are delivered through earphones or bone conduction devices, and the patient signals when they can hear the sound.
 The softest sound level they detect is recorded.